nitishjha18/Better-Blog/README.md

 # Scholar Circle - Where every topic matters

-A modern, full-featured blogging platform built with React and powered by Appwrite backend services.
-Better Blog enables users to create, publish, and share their stories with a vibrant community of writers and readers.
+A modern, full-featured article publishing platform built with React and powered by Appwrite backend services.
+Scholar Circle enables users to create, publish, and share their stories with a vibrant community of writers and readers.

 ## 🌟 Features